 What is a Herniated Disc?

 The vertebrae or bones that form the spine are cushioned by discs between each vertebra.
 The round discs are like small pillows with a tough outer layer called annulus that surrounds the nucleus.
 The discs act as shock absorbers for the spinal bones.
 When the outer part gets tears or splits, the gel can leak out i.e. the disc will become herniated or ruptured.
 These Tears or fractures may occur in your spine caused by wrong movements or incorrect posture of the spine.
 Most herniated disks occur in the lower back, although they can also occur in the neck.
 Cervical disc herniation compresses nerves in your neck and is a common cause of neck and upper body pain.

 What causes a Herniated Disc?

-It can difficult to figure out exactly the cause of a herniated cervical disk.
+It can be difficult to figure out exactly the cause of a herniated cervical disk.
 It can develop slowly without a clear cause.

 - Weak back and neck muscles and inactive lifestyle

 - Wear and tear due to age as the amount of water and hence flexibility in the discs decrease

 - Genetics – herniated disks can run in families

 - Sudden, jarring movement